Harmonic Convolutional Networks based on Discrete Cosine Transform: Image Classification

-.1cm {\bf Harmonic network compression.} Section~\ref{sec:method.subsample} describes how convolutional filters in certain layer can be approximated with fewer parameters.
-So far we have only considered uniform coefficient truncation by truncating the same frequencies in all the layers or simple progressive compression.
-This scheme omits higher number of frequencies in deeper layers, but the same subset of coefficients is used in all harmonic blocks applied to feature maps of particular size.
-We believe better compression-accuracy trade-off can be achieved by using more elaborate coefficient selection at each layer.
-In this experiment we start with the WRN-28-10 baseline trained without dropout which has been converted to harmonic WRN-28-10 net (omitting BN in the first harmonic block) by re-expressing each 3$\times$3 filter as an optimal combination of DCT basis functions.
+.1cm {\bf Compressing existing models.} Section~\ref{sec:method.subsample} described how convolutional filters in certain layer can be approximated with fewer parameters.
+So far we have only considered uniform coefficient truncation by truncating the same frequencies in all the layers, or a simple progressive compression.
+In this experiment we assess the effectiveness of our more elaborate coefficient selection schemes on already trained model.
+We start with the WRN-28-10 baseline trained without dropout, which has been converted to harmonic WRN-28-10 net (omitting BN in the first harmonic block) by re-expressing each 3$\times$3 filter as a combination of DCT basis functions.
 The first harmonic block is kept intact (no compression in DCT representation), while all other blocks are compressed.
-We compare three different coefficient selection strategies:\\[-7pt] \begin{itemize} \item \textit{Uniform selection}: at every layer the same $\lambda$ is used;\\[-7pt] \item \textit{Progressive selection}: the level of compression is selected based on the depth of the layer $\lambda_{progr} = \max(\alpha,\min(2K-1,\lfloor{T/Depth}\rfloor))$ for $\alpha = 1$ or $2$, constant $T$, and $K$ is the size of filter ($\lambda = 2K-1$ corresponds to no compression);\\[-7pt] \item \textit{Adaptive selection}: the compression level is selected adaptively for each layer; the filter is excluded if its $L1$ compared to the other frequencies in the same layer is too low.
-Specifically, if $\left| w_{i,j} \right|_1 / \sum_{u,v=0}^{K-1}{\left| w_{u,v} \right|_1}<T$ then the coefficient is truncated.\\[-7pt] \end{itemize} The results reported in Fig.~\ref{fig:compression_types} confirm the behavior observed above (see Fig.~\ref{fig:freq_heatmap}), i.e. the high frequencies appear to be more relevant in the early layers of the network compared to deeper layers.
-The uniform compression fails to adjust and discards the same amount of information in all the layers, and is surpassed by other compression strategies.
-By using progressive or adaptive coefficient selection a model can be compressed by over 20\% without loss in accuracy.
-The best progressive method loses less than 1\% of accuracy when compressed by 45\% without need for finetuning.
-Note that frequencies are discarded per layer, selective approach could benefit from more fine-grained compression tailored to individual filters.
+We compare three different coefficient selection strategies: uniform, advanced progressive and adaptive selection (cf. Sec \ref{sec:method.subsample}).

+The results reported in Fig.~\ref{fig:compression_types} confirm the behavior observed in Fig.~\ref{fig:freq_heatmap}, i.e. the high frequencies appear to be more relevant in the early layers of the network compared to deeper layers.
+The uniform compression discards the same amount of information in all the layers, and is surpassed by the other compression strategies.
+By using progressive or adaptive coefficient selection a model can be compressed by over 20\% without a loss in accuracy.
+The best progressive method loses less than 1\% of accuracy when compressed by 45\% without a need for finetuning.